callihann/Uninstall-Taskmanager/README.md

 # Uninstall-Taskmanager
 A simple application that is a pain.
 Made in c#.
+Has to be closed with Cmd or task manager.